orblivion/ntfy/.sandstorm/README.md

 Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser will stick around.
 We need to explain to the user what will and won't work.

-Other features will be missing as well, such as Desktop Notifications and Progressive Web App.
+Other features will be missing as well, such as Desktop Notifications and the Progressive Web App.

 #### Caveats about reliability